JNOSQL/jnosql-book/en/part2/chapter2_5_2.md

 #### Document Collection Factory

-The factories classes have the duty to create the document collection manager.
+The factory classes have the duty to create the document collection manager.

 * **DocumentCollectionManagerFactory**
 * **DocumentCollectionManagerAsyncFactory**

-The `DocumentCollectionManagerAsyncFactory` and `DocumentCollectionManagerFactory` is who create the manager synchronous and asynchronous respective.
+The `DocumentCollectionManagerAsyncFactory` and `DocumentCollectionManagerFactory` creates the manager synchronously and asynchronously respectively.

 ```java
 DocumentCollectionManagerFactory factory = //instance